maciejchrabaszcz/maciejchrabaszcz/README.md

 # Hi there 🤗

-I am Maciej Chrabaszcz, a PhD student at Warsaw University of Technology (WUT) and an AI Safety researcher at NASK - National Research Institute.
+I am Maciej Chrabąszcz, a PhD student at Warsaw University of Technology (WUT) and an AI Safety researcher at NASK - National Research Institute.

 My research is centered on AI Safety, with a focus on efficient methods for increasing models safety.
 I am interested in methods that can efficiently improve model safety and detect when they behave abnormally.